ellerbrock/talis.github.io/topics/source-control.md

  - Bullet points are okay, too

- - Typically a hyphen or asterisk is used for the bullet, preceded by a single space, with blank lines in between, but conventions vary here
+ - We should use an asterisk for the bullet, preceded by a single space, with blank lines in between.

 If the story resolves github issues, put references to them at the bottom, like this: